sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 	- **Alienation**
 		- [ ] short note
 		- [ ] Sometimes workers do not feel attachment for their work.
 Marx formed a theory for this situation, discuss that theory.
 (2012-20M)
-		- [ ] how are human beings alienated from their
+		- [ ] how are human beings alienated from their potential? and what marx suggest to change this?
+		- [ ] critically assess alienation
+		- [ ] critically explain salient features of alienation.
+(2024)
 - **static concepts other than pyqs**
 	- [ ]
 - **topper answer keywords**